 The collaborative is composed of local governments, state, Tribal, & federal government agencies, academic institutions, & non-profit organizations working within the Lake Superior Basin of Wisconsin.
 View a list of LSC partners.

 The Lake Superior Collaborative formed in 2018 after regional partners identified the need & desire for continued collaboration, networking, & knowledge-sharing that was provided by prior regional partnerships.
 The LSC evolved from previous partnership efforts including the Lake Superior Basin Partner Team (1998-2012), the Chequamegon Bay Area Partnership (2009-2017), & the Lake Superior Landscape Restoration Partnership (2014-2017).
 The Lake Superior Collaborative now operates under the principles set forth in the Lake Superior Collaborative Charter (established 2018 & revised in 2020).

 The communities & ecosystems of Wisconsin’s Lake Superior Basin are climate resilient & supported by sustained & collaborative conservation partnerships and projects.

 The LSC supports & promotes climate resilience practices in northern Wisconsin in a number of ways.
 Specific goals outlined in the LSC Charter include:

-- Align local natural resource management priorities with regional priorities, including the Lake Superior Lakewide Action & Management Plan.
+- Align local land, water, & conservation stewardship efforts with priorities outlined in the Lake Superior Lakewide Action & Management Plan.

-- Implement innovative on-the-ground collaborative projects on public & private lands that reduce non-point source pollution, improve land use, preserve fish & wildlife habitat, & increase climate change resiliency.
+- Ensure the wellbeing of water and other beings by implementing public & private land projects that reduce & prevent nonpoint source pollution, improve land use, preserve fish & wildlife habitat, & increase climate change resiliency.

-- Facilitate networking & information exchange among partners.
+- Facilitate networking & information exchange among LSC partners.

 - Assess and communicate the value-added benefits of Collaborative efforts to protect & restore the Lake Superior Basin in Wisconsin.

 Photo credits: Lake Superior National Estuarine Research Reserve & Erin Burkett